docker/docs/desktop/dev-environments/specify.md

 > **Note**
 >
-> This configuration is to unblock users for the Preview release only.
+> This configuration is to unblock users for the Beta release only.
 We may move this configuration for single and multi-container applications to a Compose-based implementation in future releases.
->
-> To get involved with the discussion on how we are going to implement this as part of Compose, join the **#docker-dev-environments** channel in the [Docker Community Slack](https://dockercommunity.slack.com/messages){:target="_blank" rel="noopener" class="_"}, or let us know your feedback by creating an issue in the [Dev Environments](https://github.com/docker/dev-environments/issues){:target="_blank" rel="noopener" class="_"} GitHub repository.